-The Challenge: To design and build a Landing Pod with the following constraints:
+The Challenge: Design and build a Landing Pod that meets the following constraints:

 - 1. It must safely deliver your Lunar Rover to the surface from a height given by the teacher. - 2.
 It must land RIGHT-SIDE up.
 The rover must be able to roll out, so it must land in the correct orientation. - 3.
 It must be reusable.
-The pod must be able to open so students can retrieve their Lunar Rover, and then use the Landing Pod again. - 4.
-The combined mass of the Lunar Rover and the Landing Pod cannot exceed 300 grams.
+The pod must be able to open so students can retrieve their Lunar Rover, and then use the Landing Pod again.